jmerali3/Ocean_Flow/README.md

 ### Step 1 - The Data
-The data measures ocean flow velocity in U (east-west) and V (north-south) directions in an approximately 1500 km x 1500 km grid in the Philippines.
+The data measures ocean flow velocity in U (east-west) and V (north-south) directions in an approximately 1500 km x 1500 km grid in the Philippines Archipelago.

 The data comes in the form of 200 csv files, each of which contains a 504 x 555 grid of velocity data, and one mask file that differentiates land and water.